krusve/krusve.github.io/_posts/2022-11-28-thm-toolsrus.md

 Now we know both from gobuster and from Q7 that we have the /manager/ directory, which after a short google sesh turns out to have several possible vulnerabilities.

-Start Metasploit with ```"msfconsole"``` and use the "search" functionaility of metasploit to find an exploit we can use:
+Start Metasploit with ```msfconsole``` and use the "search" functionaility of metasploit to find an exploit we can use:
 ```shell
 msf6 >  search tomcat manager